kamranzafar/piprayer/README.md

 defaults.bluealsa.profile "a2dp"
 defaults.bluealsa.delay 10000
 ```

+The above setup assumes that the Raspberry PI device can already connect to the bluetooth speakers.

 ## PiPrayer Configuration and Installation
 Create a `.piprayer` configuration file in the `piprayer` project directory.
 Below is a sample configuration.